 $29.95 Adult, $14.95 Child, Infants free.
 Combo tickets are available.
 Tours leave from the Columbia Icefield Glacier Discovery Centre.

-Where is the Columbia Icefield Glacier Discovery Centre?
+Where is the Columbia Icefield?

-On the Icefields Parkway about 130 km from Lake Louise and 100 km from Jasper.
+The Discovery Centre is on the Icefields Parkway about 130 km from Lake Louise and 100 km from Jasper.
 It sits across the highway from the Athabasca Glacier.

 If you only have time for one activity, pick the Glacier Adventure tour right on the glacier.
 The Glacier Skywalk is a great add-on.
 If you don’t want to join a tour, you can also walk up to the toe of the Athabasca Glacier.